lkloh/lkloh.github.io/_posts/2018-06-01-stochastic-gradient-descend.md

 * Dataset size: use stocastic on large datasets, batch on smaller datasets.
 * Its easier to parallalize batch datasets as you need to get feedback from one small iteration to another.
+* Batch gradient descend minimizes the error better than Stochastic, but stochastic converges much faster for large datasets.
+* In practice stochastic gradient descend is recommended as it usually does a good enough job and is more efficient.